nickthorpe71/a-training-notebook-II-server/README.md

-# a training notebook installation
+# A Training Notebook installation

 ## Cloning
 After cloning from github: